 Apart from predators the other big issue during the wintertime is frostbite.

 Birds that walk around in the snow and ice can lose toes and feet due to frostbite.
 Whilst they will walk on snow and ice, they don’t particularly enjoy it!

 Using a snow blower to remove snow or even a leaf blower to remove a light snowfall will encourage your flock to get some exercise during these cold, gloomy days.

 During heavy snowfalls you probably won’t be able to keep the run clear of snow, however if you have the time make sure you throw down some straw or leaves to help protect their feet from the cold and dampness- they will thank you for it.

 Frostbite can also occur on the chickens comb or wattle.
-Roosters, who tend to have larger combs, are especially susceptible to this.
+Roosters tend to have larger combs and are especially susceptible to this.

-When they drink their wattle tends to dip into the water, and this increases the chance that they will get frostbite.
+When they drink, their wattle tends to dip into the water, increasing the chance of frostbite.

-Chickens can also get frostbite during the night whilst they are roosting.
+Chickens can also get frostbite during the night while they are roosting.

-Strange shaped roosts which stop the hens roosting correctly will increase their chance of frostbite.
-You need to make sure your hen can roost properly, and cover her toes when she does so.
+Strange-shaped roosts which stop the hens from roosting correctly will increase their chance of frostbite.
+You need to make sure your hen can roost properly and cover her toes when she does so.
 Regular roosts like the one pictured below will be just fine.

 I like to check my girls each morning and evening for frostbite during the harsh winter months.